8x8c/xcha/README.md

 # Tampering

 If even one byte of the encrypted file is changed, it will not be able to be decrypted.
-It will return the error Error: "Decryption failed: Error"
+It will return --- Error: "Decryption failed: Error"

 # notes
 See /docs for more info.